eProsima/Fast-DDS-monitor/docs/rst/user_manual/status_panel.rst

 Status SubPanel
 ===============

-In this panel it is displayed a brief information of the actual state of the *Fast DDS Monitor*,
+This panel displays brief information of the current state of the *Fast DDS Monitor*,

 * Entities
-    * *Domains*: A list of the Domains that has been initialized in the Monitor so far.
+    * *Domains*: A list of the Domains that have been initialized in the Monitor so far.
     * *Entities*: Total number of entities that are being tracked.

 .. _log_panel: